Our Science – Figg Website

 Dr. Figg has focused his research on utilizing pharmacological principles in anticancer drug development and evaluating novel agents in the treatment of cancer.

-Dr. Figg serves on the Molecular Target Faculty Steering Committee, the Technology Review Group, the NExT Committee, the NIHCC Pharmacogenetics Committee, and chairs the steering committee of the Molecular Targets Development Program.
-Dr. Figg is also a member of the GU Center of Excellence steering committee.
-He is on the editorial board of 18 peer-reviewed scientific journals (e.g., Clinical Cancer Research, Cancer Biology & Therapy, Clinical Pharmacology and Therapeutics, The Oncologist, Cancer Chemotherapy and Pharmacology, Molecular Cancer Therapeutics, and Pharmacotherapy).
+Dr. Figg serves as Deputy of the Genitourinary Malignancy Branch and on several committees within the NCI: Chair of the GMB Scientific Review Committee, the Medical Oncology Fellowship Steering Committee, the Drug Development Collaborative Committee, the Technology Review Group, the NExT Committee, the NIHCC Pharmacogenetics Committee, and chairs the steering committee of the Molecular Target Laboratory.
+He is on the editorial board of 19 peer-reviewed scientific journals (e.g., Clinical Cancer Research, Cancer Biology & Therapy, Clinical Pharmacology and Therapeutics, The Oncologist, Cancer Chemotherapy and Pharmacology, Molecular Cancer Therapeutics, and Pharmacotherapy).

-He has been licensed to practice pharmacy since 1988 and in 1991, he became board certified in Pharmacotherapy (recertified in 2007).
+He has been licensed to practice pharmacy since 1988 (Virginia and Tennessee) and in 1991 he became board certified in Pharmacotherapy.

-He holds adjunct appointments at four schools of pharmacy - Samford University, Virginia Commonwealth University, University of Michigan and the University of Maryland.
-Dr. Figg is also an Adjunct Professor at Columbia University's College of Physicians and Surgeons.
-He has trained Ph.D. graduate students from Oxford University, Johns Hopkins, University of Pittsburgh, University of Maryland and George Washington.
+He holds adjunct appointments at four schools of pharmacy - Samford University, Virginia Commonwealth University, University of Michigan, University of Florida, University of Arizona and the University of Maryland.
+Dr. Figg is also an Adjunct Professor at Columbia University's College of Physicians and Surgeons, Department of Internal Medicine, Division of Oncology.
+He has trained Ph.D. graduate students in collaboration with mentors from Oxford University, Cambridge University, University of Pittsburgh, University of Maryland, George Washington University and the University of Aberdeen.

-Dr. Figg is also a fellow in the American College of Clinical Pharmacy and a fellow in the American College of Clinical Pharmacology.
+Dr. Figg is a fellow in the American College of Clinical Pharmacy and a fellow in the American College of Clinical Pharmacology.
 He was named the Allen J. Brands Clinical Pharmacist of the Year in 2001, the Association of Military Surgeons of the United States in 2003 gave him the Clinical Pharmacist of the Year award, and he received the 2005 Leon Goldberg Young Investigator Award from the American Society of Clinical Pharmacology and Therapeutics.
-In addition, he received the 2008 Russell R. Miller Award and the 2008 ASHP Award for Sustained Contribution to the Scientific Literature.
+In addition, he received the 2008 Russell R. Miller Award from the American College of Clinical Pharmacy and the 2008 ASHP Award for Sustained Contribution to the Scientific Literature.
 In 2009 he received the AMSUS Andrew Craigie Award for Outstanding Advancement of the Profession of Pharmacy.
-In 2011 he gave the Philip C. and Ethel F. Ashby Lecture at the University of Oklahoma.
+In 2011 he gave the Philip C. and Ethel F. Ashby Lecture at the University of Oklahoma and 2005 the Keynote Lecture at the World Pharmacy Congress.
+Within the NIH he has received several Technology Transfer Awards, Merit Awards, Director Awards and in 2008 received the NCI Outstanding Mentor Award.

 Research Focus - Pharmacology and Experimental Therapeutics